JDLPIXEL/YT-Downloader/README.md

 ## Version History

+* v2.3 - OPEN BETA
+    * //More Informations will be added soon!//
+* v2.3
+    * Version information has been updated.
+    * Download error has been fixed!
 * v2.2
     * YouTube videos download errors has been fixed see: [get_throttling_function_name: could not find match for multiple](https://github.com/JDLPIXEL/YT-Downloader/issues/1)
     * Installation setup has been changed.